liborty/random/README.md

 ## Release Notes (Latest First)

+**Version 0.1.4** Fixed the debug mode overflow 'errors'.
+They were not affecting the release mode but given that this crate is intended for testing, they were annoying.
+The solution was to use `overflowing_` versions of some of the operators, available as of Rust version 1.53.
+So, in case of problems, you may have to update to the latest (stable) version of Rust.

 **Version 0.1.3** Tested and fixed an &mut argument.
 Added `ranvvf64_xoshiro` and `ranvvu8_xoshiro` for completeness.

 **Version 0.1.2** Fixed the initial typos.